tmf/todos/SETUP.md

 	- The `--rm` flag is used to not aggregate docker containers locally: otherwise stopped containers have to be cleaned up with `docker rm`.
 	- As the docker engine runs with elevated privileges we can directly open port `80`, bypassing the need for prompting super-user privileges with `sudo` for ports lower than `1024`.
 	- The volume mount of the `docs` directory in the `nginx` default site root allows live-editing the source files without restarting the container.
+	- server configuration is in [`.github/nginx/conf.d/default.conf`](.github/nginx/conf.d/default.conf)
-	- The `docs` folder is just for using GH Pages from a repository folder, otherwise it would be named `public` or `src`...
+	- The `docs` folder is just for using Github Pages from a repository folder, otherwise it would be named `public` or `src`...

 ## Github Pages